cleecoloma/reading-notes/code-301/class-10.md

 # Class 10 Summary
 ## Code 301 - Intermediate Software Development

-> These topics relates because...
+> These topics relates because errors are a big part in programming.
+I always get errors and most of the time it is hard to debug them.

 ### Understanding the JavaScript Call Stack
 1. What is a ‘call’?